Breach of Contract Attorneys

 - Foreseeability of reliance thereon by the promisor

-- The promisee materially and substantially changed their position in reliance on the promise
+- The promise materially and substantially changed their position in reliance on that promise

 A legal remedy is the enforcement of a right or penalty by a court of law.

 IT'S ALL ABOUT OUR CLIENT'ShEAR fROM OTHERS WHO HAVE WORKED WITH OUR TEAM

 “They were able to complete it in a timely manner and were great at keeping me up to date with communication throughout the entire process.
 I highly recommend using this law firm if the need arises.”- Stephen P.

 “Michael Bins has been extremely helpful in helping us to navigate a situation with an insurance claim on a commercial property.
 He’s gone above and beyond in moving our case toward a positive resolution that we’re satisfied with.”- Theo C.

 “From the first meeting, Adam made me feel like he had my best interest at heart and took care of everything.
 I can't say enough good things about how helpful, professional, and caring Adam was to me.”- Mary H.

 At Potts Law Firm, we believe the details of your case matter and we work tirelessly to pursue just compensation on your behalf.
 Our team of experienced attorneys and staff are backed with the resources they need to win regardless of the obstacles your case faces.
 We do this all while keeping an open line of communication with you.